PietroPate/atom-minimal-ui/README.md

-# Atom Minimalist UI Theme
+# Atom Minimal UI Theme

 A minimalist UI that lets the syntax theme shine.